-If a team chooses to forfeit a match then the opposing team will play the match against an empty field.
+If a team notifies the technical committee that they wish to forfeit less than two hours before their scheduled game time, simply fails to show up for their game, or decides during their game that they wish to forfeit, then the opposing team will play the match against an empty field.
 However, any own goals will not be scored.
 Hence, after an opponent forfeits, the team playing against an empty field cannot do worse than they were doing at the time the opponent decided to forfeit.
 Teams may choose to forfeit at any stoppage of play.
 However, once a forfeit is announced, they may not reverse this decision.